 Deeper issues such as cyber bullying, creating a digital footprint, safe searching and reliability of information are also explored in depth.
 Children can visit the Thinkuknow web page, to find out more ways to stay safe online.

-In the summer term, some of our Year 6 pupils took part in a local arts project exploring e-safety through drama.
+Last year, some of our Year 6 pupils took part in a local arts project exploring e-safety through drama.
 As part of this workshop, some of the work they produced will be made into a short film to promote e-safety in schools throughout Hampshire.
 You can watch the short film here.

 As educators and parents, it is increasingly difficult to stay up to date with the latest apps, games, websites and the risks they pose.
 However this website: commonsensemedia has done the job for us.
 If you are not sure about an app that your child is using, simply type the name of the app in the search bar.
 The website will give you a parent overview of the app, age recommendations, user reviews and a great section named 'Families can talk about' that provide you with the information needed to have a conversation with your child about the app.